pelletierkevin/go_microservice_elasticsearch/README.md

 To build the Go project you obviously first need to have a Go environment installed.
 Currently the `go.mod` files for each module are referencing to each other by using the `replace` keyword and are not downloaded.
 This will be changed in the future to directly download from Github using a tag version.

-Go to the `elastic_health` folder and build :
+Go to the `elastic_health` folder and build:
   - `cd elastic_health`
   - `go build -o elastic_health elastic_health.go`

-To build the Client program it will be the same thing :
+To build the Client program it will be the same thing:
   - `cd grpc_client`
   - `go build -o client client.go`